MileHacker Logo

 Communication in Mexicali

 Telcel, AT&T Mexico, and Movistar are the main mobile providers.
 Telcel typically has the best coverage.
 Purchase SIM cards at official stores, OXXO convenience stores, or sometimes at the airport (if available).
-Your phone needs to be unlocked, and your passport is necessary for purchase.
+Your phone needs to be unlocked, and your passport is required for purchase.

 Connectivity & Support